 To Wrap Up

-Knee injury is extremely common in physical therapy clinics due to high loading in multiple directions during sports and everyday life.
-To achieve and maintain healthy activation patterns, it is extremely important for people to have control of their bodies in and out of therapy.
+Knee injury are extremely common in physical therapy clinics due to the high loading and frequent changes in direction that occur during sports and everyday life.
+To achieve and maintain healthy activation and movement patterns, it is extremely important for patients to have accurate control of their bodies in and out of therapy.
 Invest in an mTrigger to improve patient awareness and mastery of volitional muscle activation.
 We guarantee you’ll see results that improve both speed and longevity of return to function.

 “We feel as though our patients/athletes primarily benefit from implementation of the mTrigger post surgically in order to enhance quad tone as well as strength and speed of contraction following inhibition caused by surgery.
 Patients also benefit from the feedback when performing exercises that require terminal knee extension.” – Sean, PT | ID